 One of the best things you can do for your feet is to keep your blood sugar levels under control.
 That can help prevent nerve damage, or peripheral neuropathy.
 It can cause you to lose feeling in your feet and not know when you get sores or other injuries on them.
 If you already have nerve damage, good blood-sugar control and careful foot care can prevent further damage.
 In some cases, it can even reverse nerve damage.

-It's easy to take care of your feet if you know what to do, though.
-Inspect your feet every day for signs of infection such as redness, blisters, or pus.
-Also check for swelling, pain, cuts, ingrown toenails, or sores.
+Also, inspect your feet every day for signs of infection such as redness, blisters, or pus.
 You can do this while you put on or take off your shoes and socks.
-If you can't easily see all of your foot, use a mirror or ask a family member to check your feet for you.
+If you can't easily see all of your foot, use a mirror, or ask a family member to check your feet for you.

 In every issue of WebMD the Magazine, we ask our experts to answer readers' questions about a wide range of topics.
 In our January-February 2011 issue, we asked WebMD's diabetes expert, Michael Dansinger, MD, to answer a question about the link between prediabetes and diabetes.

 Q: At my last checkup, my doctor told me I have prediabetes.
 Does that mean I'll ultimately develop diabetes?

 A: Almost everyone who develops type 2 diabetes develops prediabetes first.
 But not everyone who has prediabetes...

 DO: Wash your feet every day with mild soap and lukewarm water.
 Test the water with your elbow or a thermometer to make sure it’s not hot (over about 90 F).
 Gently pat your feet dry after washing them, and dry between your toes.
 DON'T: Don't wash your feet in hot water.
 It could cause burns.